For more information regarding the coronavirus, please visit our Coronavirus Resource Center.

 The vast majority of existing measures are open to any company with domestic employees and impose relatively few restrictions based on the size or nationality of the ultimate beneficial owner.
 This means that help is on hand for multinational companies or PE-owned portfolio companies with operations in Europe.
 The measures are heterogeneous in nature, ranging from tax forbearance to State-subsidised temporary staff layoffs.

 The procedures for applying for and receiving the different reliefs vary, and we can help guide you through them.

 The European institutions have launched a number of measures, which include:

-- Sector-specific adjustments to EU policies and interpretation of EU laws, including a relaxation of the State aid rules and its slot regulation affecting airlines as well as additional support for agriculture, agri-food and fishing; and
+- Sector-specific adjustments to EU policies and interpretation of EU laws, including a relaxation of the State-aid rules and the slot regulation affecting airlines, as well as additional support for agriculture, agri-food and fishing; and

 - A relaxation of prudential rules for the banking system aimed at increasing access to credit for firms in need.